message/iata/RK.md

-Published 12.07.2021
+Published 13.07.2021
 1. Passengers are not allowed to enter if in the past 2 weeks they have been in Brazil, India or South Africa.
 - This does not apply to nationals and residents of Kosovo (Rep.).
-2. Passengers arriving from Denmark, France, Greece, Ireland (Rep.), Lithuania, Netherlands, Slovenia, Spain, Sweden or Turkey must have a negative COVID-19 RT-PCR test taken at most 72 hours before arrival.
+2. Passengers arriving from Denmark, France, Greece, Ireland (Rep.), Latvia, Lithuania, Netherlands, Slovenia, Spain, Sweden or Turkey must have a negative COVID-19 RT-PCR test taken at most 72 hours before arrival.
 - This does not apply to:
 - nationals of Kosovo (Rep.);
 - passengers younger than 11 years;